A BESPOKE 250+ MILE CROSSING FROM NORTH TO SOUTH ACROSS THE FULL GAMBIT OF ICELAND’S MAGICAL AND SURREAL INTERIOR.

 Race entry includes a glorious finishers medal and bespoke event Rat Race tee.
 We will request your tshirt size and this will be the size you will be given at Registration.

 A mountain bike.
-We can offer bike hire subject to availability*, which can be purchased here.
-Please note, we cannot guarantee hire as in country bike here is very limited.
+We can offer bike hire subject to availability*, Please note, we cannot guarantee hire as in country bike here is very limited.
 We recommend securing your bike hire nice and early at the time of booking.
-If you cannot rent through us and are UK based, we can recommend using British Bike Hire and transporting their bike overseas.
+An alternate would be to arrange hire in your home country and fly it out with you, we will be happy to transport it in Iceland.

 You will build your bike at registration in Blondous.
 Please do not build you bike in Reykjavik ahead of meeting.
 We will then transport your bike in your bike box/ bag via coach from Reykjavik.